Demmythetechie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Task 6: list all rows of the table first_table
 Task 7: insert data in all into the first_table
-Task 8: displays the number of records with a condition id=89
+Task 8: displays the number of records with a condition id=89 Task 9: creates a table second_table in the database hbtn_0c_0